Dennis Hastert: Guilty plea

-On September 11, 2015, Judge Durkin granted a joint motion by the government and by Hastert to extend the deadline for filing pretrial motions for two weeks, "giving the two sides more time for discussions they have been engaged in."
+On September 11, 2015, Durkin granted a joint motion by the government and by Hastert to extend the deadline for filing pretrial motions for two weeks, "giving the two sides more time for discussions they have been engaged in."
 On September 22, the parties filed another joint motion requesting another two-week extension (from September 28 to October 13); the motion said that the parties were discussing issues that Hastert "may raise in pretrial motions" but provided no details.
 At a hearing on September 28, Hastert's attorneys and the government confirmed that they were discussing a possible plea agreement.
 Judge Durkin said that if no plea agreement was reached, he wanted the case to go to trial in March or April 2016.
 Pretrial motions were due on October 13, but none were filed, indicating that Hastert and the government "were nearing a plea deal."

 On October 15, 2015, it was announced at a court hearing that Hastert and federal prosecutors had reached a plea agreement.
 On October 28, 2015, under the plea agreement, Hastert appeared in court (the only time Hastert appeared personally in court after the arraignment) and pleaded guilty to the felony structuring charge.
 The charge of "making false statements" (lying to the FBI) was dismissed.

 Hastert said in court: "I didn't want them [bank officials] to know how I intended to spend the money.
 I withdrew the money in less than $10,000 increments."
 Possible sentences within a preliminary Federal Sentencing Guidelines calculation ranged from probation to six months in prison.

 The plea agreement allowed Hastert "to avoid a potentially long and embarrassing trial" and was thought to enable him to "keep secret information that he has hidden for years."